10 months full time

 You also require GCSE or O level passes (Grades A–C) in English language and mathematics or equivalent before commencement of the PGCE course.
 It is also a requirement that you have spent at least a few recent working days in a UK secondary classroom prior to application.
 This will inform your application and any subsequent performance in the selection process.

-Full details on entrance requirements for individual courses are available on the GTTR website.
+Full details on entrance requirements for individual courses are available on the UCAS Teacher Training website.

 Applicants are expected to have some experience of the English school system, usually through school observation visits.
-Successful applicants will be required to have an Enhanced Criminal Records check and undergo medical assessment to confirm 'fitness to teach' prior to entry onto the programme.
+Successful applicants will be required to have a Disclosure and Barring Service (DBS) check and undergo medical assessment to confirm 'fitness to teach' prior to entry onto the programme.

 The University's Careers Service has also made a video aimed at candidates applying for a PGCE.